 Creating valid meta-analyses – a survey of studies substantial enough to claim generalisation – for something like the sociology example is implausible, perhaps impossible.
-And it is only meta-analyses that honest scientists deem reliable enough.
+And it is only meta-analyses that feature as the gold-standard method.

 Social sciences cannot predict as much as natural sciences do, but social science nonetheless has some predictive principles – rather than laws – like the Pavlov effect or the innate acquisition of language.
 In more material neuroscience there is Hebb’s law.
-Nonetheless, a Nature article concluded only 39% of psychology studies can be confirmed by replication!
+In psychology meanwhile a Nature article concluded only 39% of psychology studies can be confirmed by replication!

 In the real world, there is too much interference and variability going on per the Duhem-Quine problem.
-(It is impossible to test a hypothesis in isolation of interfering factors.)
+(Whereby it is impossible to test a hypothesis in isolation of interfering factors.)
 And social science more than other science suffers from ethical limits.
-We can create models for how children can develop badly or well, but no one would subject a child to the testing and responses scientists (sadly) subject chimpanzees or our close mammal relatives to.
+We can create models for how children can develop badly or well, for instance, but no one would subject a child to the testing and responses scientists (sadly) subject chimpanzees or our close mammal relatives to.